CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade35.md

 ##### Step 1

 Create a new Linux user with the same permissions as the existing user used to install the Crunchy PostgreSQL Operator.
-This is necessary to avoid any issues with environment variable differences between 3.5 and 4.4.0-beta.2.
+This is necessary to avoid any issues with environment variable differences between 3.5 and {{< param operatorVersion >}}.

 ##### Step 2